 On your own site, though, you control the experience and they have the opportunity to get truly immersed in your site.
 So put two or three of your best samples up there and then create an image that says “See the rest of my samples at [YOUR URL]”

 Portfolio link in the title, portfolio links in the experience section, portfolio link in the portfolio section—are you seeing a theme here?
 You want to get them over to your portfolio where they can be wowed by your work and where it’s really easy to contact you.

-Next to your samples and your bio, the next most influential element on your site is recommendations.
+Next to your samples and your bio, the next most influential element on your copywriter LinkedIn profile is recommendations.
 These are proof—from the horses’ mouths, so to speak—that real people have worked with you and have really liked your copy.

 The more people see the social proof of your skills, the better.

 Speaking of skills, this is a section I’ll mention because it’s easy to do, though it’s not exactly important on LinkedIn right now.
 In the skills section, you simply list all of your professional skills by doing a little search and clicking on the skill.
 Once you do this, people can endorse you for a skill (just by clicking) and you can endorse other people.
 Is this an especially important or useful feature on your profile?
 Not really, but it’s easy.
 Spend an extra two or three minutes to add some skills so you can start acquiring your endorsements.